-Natural and Synthetic Polymer Chemistry
+Natural and Synthetic Polymer Chemistry Bachelor of Science

 Students take advanced courses in mechanisms of polymerization and polymer synthesis, physical properties and characterization of polymers, and laboratory techniques of polymer synthesis and characterization.
 Special topics courses in contemporary polymer and material science are available as electives.
 In addition, courses in carbohydrate chemistry provide a solid background for chemists planning careers in paper, plastic, high-tech, energy, membranes, and related areas.
 Biochemistry is an appropriate elective for students interested in the growth of biotechnologies while environmental chemistry complements this program for students interested in working on problems of biodegradation.
-The program offers an excellent background both for direct entry into industrial chemistry and graduate study in areas such as chemistry, biotechnology or polymer science.

 Undergraduates in the Natural and Synthetic Polymer Chemistry option take advanced lecture courses in the following areas: